Bachelor of Health Service Administration (BHSA): Degree Overview

 Salary and Career Outlook

-In 2012, medical and health services managers earned an average of $98,460 a year, according to the U.S. Bureau of Labor Statistics (BLS).
-Those working in the states of New York, California, Connecticut and Rhode Island were paid the most at that time.
-The BLS projects a job growth rate of 22% for health and medical services managers from 2010-2020.
+In 2013, medical and health services managers earned an average of $101,340 a year, according to the U.S. Bureau of Labor Statistics (BLS).
+Those working in the states of District of Columbia, New York, California and Delaware were paid the most at that time.
+The BLS projects a job growth rate of 23% for health and medical services managers from 2012-2022, which is faster than the national average.

 To advance in the field and qualify for top executive positions in health services administration, students may need to earn a master's degree in health services administration, public health, health services research or a similar discipline.
 The BLS also states that some professionals, such as managers of nursing care or assisted living facilities, may be required to acquire state licensure and pursue continuing education.